Coaching + Strategy

 I don’t believe in one-size-fits-all business advice.
 Big-hearted business isn’t formulaic, and there’s no one path to success.

 There are two ways you can hire me to coach with you.
 Kill Your Overwhelm sessions are intended to be quick-stop solutions to your immediate issues.
 Long-term coaching is a bit of a commitment.
 (Keep reading.)

 Kill Your Overwhelm Sessions

 You’ve been in business for awhile now.
 Or you’ve had the idea for your business for awhile.
 Or maybe the idea for your business hit you in the shower this morning and the panic of planning it all has just hit you.
 There’s work to be done on the ground level.

 You’re in the right place.

-Using Skype or a good ol’ fashioned phone call, you and I will get to the heart of the matter.
+Using Skype/Zoom or a good ol’ fashioned phone call, you and I will get to the heart of the matter.
 I call them clarity sessions.
 You can call it business coaching, brand therapy, strategy building — call it tea & cookies with your new best friend.
 This is all about curing yourself of the overwhelm, getting clear & gaining forward momentum.